Baquara/javaInterviewQuestions/README.md

 ## Abstract Classes

 An abstract class is a class that cannot be instantiated.
 Abstract classes can contain both abstract and concrete methods.
+An abstract method is a method that is declared, but not implemented in the code.
+A concrete method is a method that is declared and implemented in the code.
 Abstract classes must be subclassed in order to be used.

 Abstract classes are used to provide a common base class for a group of classes.
 They are also used to provide default implementations of methods that can be overridden by subclasses.